oscardelama/ImageJ-colorMatrix-js/README.md

 colorMatrix
 ===========
-colorMatrix is an [ImageJ](http://imagej.nih.gov/ij/) script that helps you to transform an image from one RGB color space to another by the use of a color matrix.
+colorMatrix is an [ImageJ](http://imagej.nih.gov/ij/) script that helps you to transform an image from one RGB color space to another one.
+This transformation is made with the use of a color matrix.

 Install
 -------

 To find out the usage of JavaScript scripting in ImageJ [please check this ImageJ page](http://rsbweb.nih.gov/ij/developer/javascript.html).

-To install the colorMatrix script you just have to download it and drop it in the *plugins* folder under the ImageJ installation folder.
+To install the colorMatrix script, you just have to download it and drop it in the *plugins* folder under the *ImageJ* installation folder.
 On Windows OS the *plugin* folder is usually in:

     C:\Program Files\ImageJ\plugins

 However, to keep a tidy plugin folder structure we recommend you to create a new folder under the plugin one &mdash;for example RGB Scripts&mdash; and leave there the script.
+This way, at the end you will the script with this path:

+    C:\Program Files\ImageJ\plugins\RGB Scripts\colorMatrix.js